2008 World TeamTennis season: Roster player draft

-The 2008 WTT Roster Player Draft was conducted in Miami, Florida on April 1, 2008.
+The 2008 WTT Roster Player Draft was conducted in Miami on April 1, 2008.
 Teams selected in the same order as was determined for the Marquee Player Draft.
 Teams could protect up to four players to which they held the rights from the previous season or acquired in a trade.
 Rights to roster players could be traded from one team to another before or during the draft, and the acquiring team could protect and then select those players.
 In addition, the rights to make a selection in a particular position within the draft could be traded from one team to another.
 The selections made are shown in the tables below.